-The following sports and recreational facilities as marked on the proposals map, will be protected from redevelopment and designated as Local Green Spaces (under the provisions within the NPPF):
+The following sports and recreational facilities as shown on the Proposals Map are designated as Local Green Spaces and will be protected from built development:

 - Cricket pitch and pavilion (Hollybush Road, Newborough);

-- Riverbank Park;
+- Riverbank Park ;

 - All Saints Church yard green space and;

 - Duffield Green.

 Enhancement to existing, or provision of new multifunctional open space, will be supported by the plan, provided that it retains and enhances biodiversity and does not harm neighbouring amenity.
-The Plan will also seek the enhancement and delivery of footpath and cycle way networks that improve access to the countryside in line with policy TA3 (Footpaths and Leisure Routes).
+The Plan will also seek the enhancement and delivery of footpath and cycle way networks that improve access to the countryside in line with policy TA2 (Footpaths and Leisure Routes).

 - 7.9.
 The open and recreational space in and around Newborough is a key community facility.
 This policy seeks to retain, improve and positively promote these recreational facilities and wider countryside within the settlement in the interest of the health and wellbeing of the community. - 7.10.
 These spaces have been identified by this policy as Local Green Spaces.
 Paragraph 77 of the National Planning Policy Framework has provided the opportunity for these spaces to be designated and protected from inappropriate development by policy commensurate with that of greenbelt.
 For these spaces to be designated they need to meet a series of tests which are set out in paragraph 77.
-All of the spaces designated meet these criteria and a full assessment of these against the criteria is set out in appendix 4 of this plan. - 7.11.
+All of the spaces designated meet these criteria and a full assessment of these against the criteria is set out in appendix 3 of this plan. - 7.11.
 Sports and recreation are becoming increasingly important factors to consider in modern society with healthy lifestyles being at the forefront of government objectives.
 If new facilities are provided these should be designed to be in line with the design guidance notes prepared by Sport England.